dat-vikash/hudi/README.md

   limitations under the License.
 -->

-# Maestro ETL
+#
-To enable Hive sync with Flink, need to build this jar with the following profile
+To enable Hive sync with Flink on java 11, need to build this jar with the following profile
 ```
 mvn clean install -DskipTests -Drat.skip=true -Pflink-bundle-shade-hive3
 ```